 The following figure shows the source IP address of a web intrusion event:

 202.144. *. *.
-The attacker exploits web vulnerabilities to insert webshells and mining programs to the target Linux server.
+The attacker exploits web vulnerabilities to insert webshells and mining programs into the Linux server.
 Meanwhile, the attacker writes code to the crond command to make the attack persistent.
 The node information on the Diagnosis tab helps you understand this process more clearly.
-In addition, you can view multiple IP addresses of the attacker and the URL information of malicious download sources on the Diagnosis tab.Click an HTTP attack node to view the details.
-Traffic data indicates that the attacker exploits unauthorized Apache Solr access vulnerabilities to call API operations and run system commands.
-To block the attack, you can fix the Apache Solr access vulnerabilities.
+You can view multiple IP addresses of the attacker and the URLs of malicious download sources on the Diagnosis tab.Click an HTTP attack node to view the details.
+Traffic data indicates that the attacker exploited unauthorized Apache Solr access vulnerabilities to call API operations and run system commands.
+To block the attack, we recommend that you fix the vulnerabilities to avoid similar attacks in the future.